A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsection{Training Optimization Techniques}

 We evaluate a range of training optimization techniques within the domains of data augmentation, loss function, and activation function.
-Through a comprehensive exploration of these techniques, we aim to provide insights into their application and impact in enhancing the performance and generalization capabilities of audio anti-spoofing detection systems.
+We aim to provide insights into their application and impact on enhancing the performance and generalization capabilities of speech Deepfake detection systems.
 TABLE \ref{TABLE:ABLATION} illustrates how integrating specific optimization techniques into detection algorithms leads to detection performance improvement.